Heretic (video game): Source release

 On January 11, 1999, the source code of the game engine used in Heretic was published by Raven Software under a license that granted rights to non-commercial use, and was re-released under the GNU GPL-2.0-only on September 4, 2008.
 This resulted in ports to Linux, Amiga, Atari, and other operating systems, and updates to the game engine to utilize 3D acceleration.
 The shareware version of a console port for the Dreamcast was also released.

+Re-release and Faith Renewed

+On August 7, 2025, Bethesda Softworks re-released Heretic and Hexen in a bundle called Heretic + Hexen, developed by Id Software and Nightdive Studios in association with Activision and Raven Software, for Windows, Xbox One, Xbox Series X and S, PlayStation 4, PlayStation 5, and Nintendo Switch.
+It includes a brand new campaign titled Faith Renewed that has new enemies, maps, and weapons.
+A new remastered soundtrack was included titled "Tome of Power," arranged by Andrew Hulshult.
+The game was also made available to select Game Pass members of PC Game Pass and Game Pass Ultimate.

 Reception

 Heretic and Hexen shipped a combined total of roughly 1 million units by August 1997.
+Individually Heretic sold more than 500,000 copies.